-The Best Exotic Marigold Hotel [released in UK 2012] follows a group of British retirees, who for different reasons decide to “outsource” their retirement to less expensive yet exotic India with a hope to get all luxury and peace in life.
+The Best Exotic Marigold Hotel (2012) follows a group of British retirees, who for different reasons decide to “outsource” their retirement to the less expensive yet exotic India, with a hope to get all luxury and peace in life.

 The film banks on the saying: “Everything will be all right in the end.
-So if it is not all right, it is not yet the end.”
-As we are introduced to this film catering an older demography – we somehow realize why ageing people (we) go disarray in the twilight of their lives, certainly because of the complexities around and our effort in trying to accept the brut fact.
+So, if it is not all right, it is not yet the end.”
+As we are introduced to this film catering to older demography – we somehow realize why aging people (we) go disarray in the twilight of their lives, certainly because of the complexities around and our effort in trying to accept the brut fact.

-Nevertheless, Patel as the ever optimistic Sonny holds the comic elements very aptly.
-Well, sometimes you may find his character a little over the top, but that is acceptable as the character is young and dynamic, who is under intense pressure from her mom to give up the hotel for some other family business and agree for an arranged marriage in Delhi, even though he is deeply in love with Sunaina (Tena Desae), a call center worker.
+Nevertheless, Patel, as the ever-optimistic Sonny, holds the comic elements very aptly.
+Well, sometimes you may find he is a little over the top, but that is acceptable as the character is young and dynamic, who is under intense pressure from her mom to give up the hotel for some other family business and agree to an arranged marriage in Delhi, even though he is deeply in love with Sunaina (Tena Desae), a call center worker.

-Rest is all a happy ending.
-I would suggest you to watch this British comedy-drama film for a nice time.
-Even though the hotel is for the “elderly and beautiful”, the The Best Exotic Marigold Hotel is indeed for everyone.
+The rest is all a happy ending.
+I would suggest you watch this British comedy-drama film for a refreshing time.
+Even though the hotel is for the “elderly and beautiful”, the film The Best Exotic Marigold Hotel is indeed for everyone.